|

 Steven A. Rapp Foreword by Tamar Frankiel, PhD, and Judy Greenfeld Preface by Hart Lazer

-As we move our bodies through the Hebrew aleph-bet, turning toward the inner meaning of the letters, we can tap into the deep connections between our body, mind and spirit.
-Combines the physical and spiritual aspects of Judaism and features step-by-step instructions, photographs clearly demonstrating each yoga pose, and insightful words to inspire and guide us in connecting the spiritual meaning of the Hebrew letters to our yoga practice.
+Explore the inner meaning of the Hebrew alphabet and the deep connections between our body, mind and spirit.
+Step-by-step instructions, insights and photographs guide us in connecting the spiritual meaning of the Hebrew letters to our yoga practice.

 |